-The Germans believed they would at best be able to repel a reinforced Soviet regiment, given the conventional capabilities available.
-16 Nevertheless, they went along with the change to the flexible response strategy because the alliance also promised to mount a defense with Benelux, British, and U.S. troops along the border between East and West Germany-the famous "forward defense."
+The Germans believed they would at best be able to repel a reinforced Soviet regiment, given the conventional capabilities available.Nevertheless, they went along with the change to the flexible response strategy because the alliance also promised to mount a defense with Benelux, British, and U.S. troops along the border between East and West Germany-the famous "forward defense."
 Being fully aware that the German Air Force would not be able to resist the U.S. pressure, Steinhoff (appointed Air Force chief of staff in 1966) transformed the German Air Force according to the strategy of flexible response.
-17 The demand for early selective use of nuclear weapons and for the firing of nuclear mines on German territory, however, was proof of the serious doubts the Germans still had about the alliance's ability to block a larger attack with conventional means for more than a few hours.
+The demand for early selective use of nuclear weapons and for the firing of nuclear mines on German territory, however, was proof of the serious doubts the Germans still had about the alliance's ability to block a larger attack with conventional means for more than a few hours.
 It is no wonder that even Adenauer believed his generals had only very vague ideas of what a nuclear war would be like.

-18 again turned desolate in a conventional-type defense.
+Basically, the conditions that had existed in the early 1950s reemerged.
+In accordance with their national interests, those possessing tactical nuclear weapons retained decision-making authority as to when they would release their air- and sea-based nuclear forces.
+Until nuclear release occurred, those forces fighting on the ground would wither through attrition, and the countries again turned desolate in a conventional-type defense.
 The essential difference from the early years, however, was that during the intervening period the Soviet Union had undertaken expanding its second-strike potential.
 French Prime Minister Charles de Gaulle accused the United States of trying to avoid the nuclear escalation as long as possible or at least to limit it to the European territory west of the Soviet Union.
 Although even Chancellor Adenauer harbored suspicions about the American nuclear guarantee, he remained convinced that a Communist Western Europe would constitute far too high a risk to be acceptable to the United States.
-19 Indeed, if the conventional capabilities of NATO in an emergency were not sufficient to prevent enemy assaults over a wide area, the strategy of flexible response would mean not more security for states without nuclear weapons, but less-particularly for an exposed frontline state like the FRG.
+Indeed, if the conventional capabilities of NATO in an emergency were not sufficient to prevent enemy assaults over a wide area, the strategy of flexible response would mean not more security for states without nuclear weapons, but less-particularly for an exposed frontline state like the FRG.
 Ludwig Erhard, federal chancellor since 1963, still acknowledged the logic of a nuclear strike and counterstrike as the most reliable form of mutual deterrence.
 Any doubts about this would only help the enemy.
-At the same time, however, he was convinced that the nuclear power of the United States alone would guarantee the security of the FRG.20 In fact, the outcry in 1957 against the declared intention of the Adenauer government to arm the Bundeswehr with nuclear weapons deterred the Federal Republic from developing its own limited deterrence capacity.
+At the same time, however, he was convinced that the nuclear power of the United States alone would guarantee the security of the FRG.
+In fact, the outcry in 1957 against the declared intention of the Adenauer government to arm the Bundeswehr with nuclear weapons deterred the Federal Republic from developing its own limited deterrence capacity.
 As a consequence, the Germans were virtually condemned to rely on the United States.